abhipsb/smellscan-ts/README.md

 - Select and Right click the folder in the EXPLORER on which you want to run the tool
 - Click on the 'Start SmellScan' menu option in context menu
-- A file named designSmells.csv will be generated with the repot
+- A file named designSmells.csv will be generated with the report

 ![Open context menu](./assets/screen_1.png)